SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Development flow

-The sections below describe in more details how the development process should be structured and which steps we think should be involved in it.
+The sections below describe in more detail how the development process should be structured and which steps we think should be involved in it.

 ### EventStorming or getting started with the domain